itsmanishgautam/Python-AI-Class/Analysis/learning_reinforement.md

 ### Example 1: Balen Shah, Mayor of Kathmandu, Nepal
 Balen Shah enforces rules on those who obstruct progress.
 He educates the obstructing parties about the rules and regulations, helping them understand why their actions are obstructive and encouraging compliance.
+He enforces rules on those who obstruct.
+Anyone blocking the path is encouraged to understand and follow regulations through relearning or reassessment.
+This is crucial for societal improvement, maintaining discipline, and ensuring everyone adheres to established rules.
+"As he said, 'We cannot give notices to all 2.5 lakh houses,' 'Do I have to carry your house map with me?'"
+He emphasizes the importance of being aware of one's surroundings, understanding administrative rules and regulations, self-learning and operating within those boundaries.
+Failure to comply may result in termination or consequences.

 ### Example 2: Trainee
 Trainee implementing the concepts of learning reinforcement to gain knowledge during learning hour and implementing them practically in project or work environments.